faryal20/Machine_Learning_Advance_Level/README.md

-# Machine_Learning_Advance_Level
+# Python Crash Course
-Advance Level of Machine Learning with all the latest and modern tips and trciks
+Python course from begining to Advance Level with all the latest and modern tips and trciks